vjspranav/cs3301_osn/project.md

 Clients initiate communication with the Naming Server (NM) to interact with the NFS.
 Here's how this interaction unfolds:

-- *Directory Mounting*: Clients establish contact with the NM by pinging it with the mounted directory path.
-When a client requests a resource at a specific location within the NFS (e.g., "~/../mount/dir1/dir2..."), the NM undertakes a comprehensive search across all registered Storage Servers (SSs), encompassing the given directory structures - "dir1/dir1" - to locate the requested resource.
+- *Directory Mounting*: ~Clients establish contact with the NM by pinging it with the mounted directory path.
+When a client requests a resource at a specific location within the NFS~ (e.g., "~/../mount/dir1/dir2..."), ~the NM undertakes a comprehensive search across all registered Storage Servers (SSs), encompassing the given directory structures - "dir1/dir1" - to locate the requested resource.~ This specification has been removed (you may implement it if you wish to).
+Here's how you do it now - say, the client passes `READ dir1/dir2/file.txt` to the NM -> the NM looks over all the accessible paths in SS1, SS2, SS3... then sees that the path is present in SSx -> The NM gives relevant information about SSx to the client.
 - *Functionalities* to implement are:
     1. Reading, Writing, and Retrieving Information about Files:
         - Client Request: Clients can initiate file-related operations such as reading, writing, or obtaining information by providing the file's path.
 The NM, upon receiving the request, takes on the responsibility of locating the correct SS where the file is stored.